cloudspores/math/README.md

 # math

-## Application of Shaping functions in a basic waveshaping synthesizer
+## Application of shaping functions in a basic waveshaping synthesizer
 A basic waveshaping synthesizer consists of:

 ### Excitation Table